kuchuk-borom-db/YouTag/README.md

   Say goodbye to endless scrolling.
 YouTag’s tagging system lets you sort and find your videos easily, tailored to your own organization style.

 - **Personalized Organization**
-  Your tags are unique to you, providing a flexible way to categorize videos for study, work, entertainment, and more.
+  Your userTags are unique to you, providing a flexible way to categorize videos for study, work, entertainment, and more.

 - **Quick Access Anytime**
   With YouTag, your favorite videos are just a search away, thanks to a fully customized tagging system.